aubertlenno/fibonacci-benchmark/README.md

 ![Fibonacci Illustration](./images/fibonacci-sequence-illustration.png)

-As you can see, in Fibonacci sequence to determine the N<sup>th</sup> sequence, the formula is
+As seen in the illustration above, in Fibonacci sequence to determine the N<sup>th</sup> sequence, the formula is
 $$
 F(N) = F(N-1) + F(N-2)
 $$